 Minority students, minority high achievers, underrepresented faculty, race, equity and diversity.

-Sharon Fries-Britt is a Professor of Higher Education at the University of Maryland, College Park in the Department of Counseling, Higher Education and Special Education (CHSE).
-Dr. Fries-Britt is a University of Maryland Distinguished Scholar Teacher.
-Her research examines the experiences of high achieving Blacks in higher education, underrepresented minorities (URMs) in STEM fields and issues of race, equity and diversity.
-Dr. Fries-Britt has published widely within peer-reviewed journals, and she has served on the editorial boards of The Journal of College Student Development, The Journal of Diversity in Higher Education and the College Student Affairs Journal.
-Her research has been funded and supported by the Lumina Foundation, National Society of Black Physicists, National Science Foundation and the Bill & Melinda Gates Foundation.
+Sharon Fries-Britt is Distinguished University Professor in Higher Education, Student Affairs and International Education Program (HESI) University of Maryland.
+As a higher education scholar, she examines the experiences of high achieving Blacks, underrepresented students in STEM fields and issues of race, equity, and diversity.
+Dr. Fries-Britt has published widely within peer-reviewed journals and has served on the editorial boards of The Journal of College Student Development, The Journal of Diversity in Higher Education, and the College Student Affairs Journal.
+Her research has been funded and supported by the National Science Foundation, Bill & Melinda Gates Foundation, Lumina Foundation, and the National Society of Black Physicists.

-Prior to her academic career she served as a senior level administrator in higher education, and she has consulted extensively with colleges and universities, foundations, governmental agencies, national organizations and private industry on issues of race, equity, diversity and leadership.
-With over 40 years of professional experience in the field of higher education she brings a wealth of knowledge, insight and experience to both research and practice.
-She is the recipient of numerous awards including the AERA 2021 Social Justice in Education Award, the UMD Alumni Excellence in Research Award (2019), UMD Outstanding Faculty Award Office of Multiethnic Student Education (2016), the Faculty Achievement Award, President’s Commission on Ethnic Minority Issues (2012), and the Association for the Study of Higher Education (ASHE) Mentoring Award (2011).
+Prior to her academic career she served as a senior level administrator in higher education, and consulted extensively with colleges and universities, foundations, governmental agencies, national organizations, and private industry on issues of race, equity, diversity, and leadership.
+With over 42 years of professional experience in the field of higher education she brings a wealth of knowledge, insight and experience to both research and practice.
+She is the recipient of numerous awards including the 2023 Mentor of the Year Award UMD Gradate School, Excellence in Physics Education Award by the American Physical Society 2022, the NASPA Robert H. Shaffer Academic Excellence Award in 2022, the prestigious AERA Social Justice in Education Award in 2021 and in 2019 she was appointed Distinguished Scholar Teacher at UMD.

 AERA Social Justice in Education Award, 2021